 The Euro and the United States Dollar are the two biggest currencies in the world, and represent the globe’s largest trading and economic blocs.
-This is the reason why numerous multinational corporations conduct their business within both Europe and the United States, having offices on both continents, and have a continual requirement to hedge their exchange rate risk.
-These firms therefore are always involved in trading EUR to USD and USD to EUR.
+This is the reason why numerous multinational corporations conduct their business within both Europe and the United States, having offices on both continents, and have a continual requirement to hedge their exchange-rate risk.
+These firms are therefore always involved in trading EUR to USD, and USD to EUR.

 Facts About the US Dollar

 The United States Dollar has its own very important and unique role to play in the international finance world.
 As the globe’s most commonly accepted reserve currency, the American Dollar is used in settling the majority of international financial transactions, and the central banks around the world hold a large proportion of their foreign currency reserves in US Dollars.
 Many small countries either opt to peg the value of their own nation’s currency to the Dollar, or even use the US Dollar as their own currency in place of developing one of their own.
 The US Dollar is also used to set gold prices and the prices of many commodities as well as being the currency of choice for conducting OPEC oil transactions.
 The combination of these factors all contribute to making the US Dollar the most important currency in the world.
 As the US Dollar is also the most frequently traded world currency, the majority of foreign currencies trade against it more frequently than in any other currency pairing.
 With this in mind, any investor who is embarking on Forex trading should develop a firm understanding of the factors that drive the American economy, and pay attention to the direction in which the Dollar is heading.

 |videforex||$10||N/A||100%||Read Review||Visit Broker|

 |bolfinancial||$10||Regulated||50%*||Read Review||Visit Broker|

 |fxtm||$5||CySEC,FSB||$30*||Read Review||Visit Broker|